-Do we really think that until Israel had a king everybody was acting crazy?
-An honest glance through Jewish history will tell you that Bnei Yisroel had highs and lows with a king and without a king.
-It is true that difficulties may have occurred because of not having a leader or judge or prophet.
-But lets think here, one may venture to say that Bnei Yisroel got hit worse with the advent of kings.
+Do we really think that everybody in Isreal lacked a sense of accountability until they had had a king?
+An honest glance through Jewish history will tell you the children of Isreal had highs and lows with a king and without a king.
+While it is true that difficulties may have occurred from a lack of leadership.
+But one may venture to say that more problems arose for children of Isreal with the advent of kings.
 Idolatry and other transgressions were always problematic post and pre Israelite monarchy.
-Consider the split of Israel and Yehuda which brought on the sad event of whole tribes, half of Israel, being exiled and ultimately lost till the messiah comes.
+Kingship, however, seemed to seal the fate on national levels.
+Consider the split of Israel and Yehuda which brought on the sad event of tribes being exiled and ultimately lost until the messianic era.

-The Abravanel, who, ironically, was a powerful and fearless Judge in his commentaries on Tanach, is probably the only commentator who looks at the issue of kingship from all sides, explains that kingship was never needed in Israel.
+The Abravanel, a fearless Judge in his commentaries on the Bible, is probably the only commentator who looks at the issue of kingship in Isreal from all sides.
+He explained that kingship was never needed in Israel.
 Shoftim and Neviim were actually what Hashem had in mind.
-As we mentioned, kings (besides those who were like David Hamelech) made things much worse and difficult for Bnei Yisroel.
-The fact that David Hamelech was a great king was, according the Abravanel, a breath of fresh air.
-Because of this Hashem was pleased with him as a good example for future kings, But we asked for Kings, and Moshe Rabbenu warned us that we would.
-That’s the simple meaning of why Hashem was angry with the Jewish people for asking a king and why they never had a king until then.
+As we mentioned before, kings (besides those like King David) made things much much more difficult for the children of Israel.
+The fact that King David was a breath of fresh air, says the Abravanel.
+Because of this, God was pleased with him as a good example for future kings.
+But we asked for Kings, and Moses warned us that we one day would.
+That’s the simple meaning of why God was angry with the Jewish people for asking a king and why they never had a king until then.

 Primarily, the book of judges describes a time when people followed what they knew was right in the eyes of Hashem as taught by Moshe Rabbenu and subsequent leaders of the Jewish people.
 Precisely because of this natural and simplistic beauty of Judaism, the almighty was upset when the Jewish people asked for a king;

 What did they need and what were they lacking? fear, monarchy, intimidation?
-Non of the above.
+None of the above.
 They simply needed another Samuel, another Judge;

 “Then all the elders of Israel gathered together and came to Samuel at Ramah, and said to him, “Look, you are old, and your sons do not walk in your ways.
 Now make us a king to judge us like all the nations (Samuel:4-20)”.

-Now coming back to our times, Rabbi Steinsaltz in a recent article titled “Who will be our rabbis?” posed a question; who, then, is worthy of being a rabbi, a “head” for the People of Israel?
-I got the impression that his question for us was much deeper than I originally thought.
-I think he was asking about and looking for a leader of all the Jewish people.
-I think he was saying that we need a Rosh of Israel as explained in the chasidic work called the Tanya ; A Tzadik, a Rebbe who can be a head, Rosh, of the Jewish people.
-Rabbi Nathan Cordozo in his article “In Search of a New “Posek haDor” also expressed the need in our times for a true leader.
+Now coming back to our times, Rabbi Steinsaltz in a recent article titled “Who will be our rabbis?” posed the question of who is worthy of being a “head” for the People of Israel?
+Rabbi Steinsaltz gave the impression in the article that he was asking about a Rosh of Israel similar to that which is explained in the Chasidic work called the Tanya.
+Rabbi Nathan Cardozo in his article “In Search of a New “Posek haDor” also pondered the same question.

 “You must not accept a bribe, for a bribe blinds those who see and subverts the words of the righteous (Exodus 23:8).
-True leaders, encourage people to think and judge for themselves according to principal that are philosophical sound based on the Torah.
+True leaders, encourage people to think and judge for themselves according to principals that are based on the Torah.